summa-dev/.github/profile/README.md

     2. excluding users
     3. understating users’ balances

-    will be detected either in the proof generation phase (1) or in the proof verification phase (2 and 3).
+    will be detected either in the proof generation phase (case 1) or in the proof verification phase (cases 2 and 3).

 - `3.
 Publish Tree Root Hash`

-    The exchange has to publish the `rootHash` of the tree generated in step 2 to a Public Bulletin Board (Blockchain or twitter for example).
+    The exchange has to publish the `rootHash` of the tree generated in step 2 to a Public Bulletin Board (Blockchain or Twitter for example).
 The `rootHash` represents the state of the Merkle Sum Tree.
 This action represents a commitment to that state.

 - `4.
 Generate Proofs`